Share the love this year with a Valentine’s Day party. We’ll help with recipes and ideas, whether you’re hosting kids or adults.

 Want to bake something special for your guests?
 Allrecipes Supporting Member, Celeste, has an idea for you!
-Try her recipe for Sweetheart Cupcakes (pictured below).
+Try her recipe for Sweetheart Cupcakes.
+See the video and get tips for making Sweetheart Cupcakes.
+(Celeste recommends icing cupcakes with Sturdy Whipped Cream Frosting, substituting almond extract for the vanilla.)

 - Sing silly love songs.
-Rent karaoke equipment and lose your inhibitions.
+Rent karaoke equipment and sing from the heart.

 - Play a game where you stack conversation hearts and award a prize for the highest candy tower left standing.
 Or guess the number of chocolate kisses in a glass jar, with the winner taking the spoils.